‘Fairy Tail: Dragon Cry’ Full Trailer, Bonus Content, Movie Cast And Characters

 — Lucy Heartfilia???? (@RusiiHeartfilia) March 15, 2017

-Fairy Tail mangaka Hiro Mashima is the movie’s Executive Producer.
+Fairy Tail mangaka Hiro Mashima is the movie’s executive producer.
 He has also drawn almost 200 pages of storyboards for the feature.
 Tatsuma Minamikawa, who has worked on popular Japanese anime such as Attack on Titan and Gate, is director of Fairy Tail: Dragon Cry.
 The screenplay of the movie has been penned by series veteran Shoji Yonemura.
 The character designs have been crafted by Yuuko Yamada.

 [Featured Image by Hiro Hashima/Fairy Tail Manga]